-A couple of hundred years before the Romans came along the Jewish nation was overrun, first by the Assyrians (from Northern Syria and Iraq, Nineveh is just outside modern day Mosul), the Babylon and finally the Persians.
+A couple of hundred years before the Romans came along the Jewish nation was overrun, first by the Assyrians (from Northern Syria and Iraq, Nineveh is just outside modern-day Mosul), the Babylonians and finally the Persians.

 The Jews were different.